What To Do

 Arts and Entertainment

-Festivals: Plymouth is home to some of southeast Michigan’s best festivals.
-In January is the International Ice Spectacular, in May is the Green Street Fair, in July is the Arts Festival and in September is the Fall Festival.
-To learn more about these festivals go to the Events section of this web site.
+Plymouth is home to some of southeast Michigan’s best festivals.
+In January there is the International Ice Spectacular, in May the Green Street Fair, in July it is the Arts Festival, and in September it is the Fall Festival.
+To learn more about these festivals, go to the Events section of this web site.

 Plymouth Historical Museum:

-The 26,000 square foot museum features a 19th Century Victorian recreation of Main Street and a large Lincoln collection housed in a separate room off of Main Street.
-There is also a Timeline of Plymouth History featuring displays on the Daisy Air Rifle Factory (Red Rider), Alter Motor Car, World War II, a 50’s soda shop and much more.
+The 26,000 square foot museum features a 19th Century Victorian recreation of Main Street and an extensive Lincoln collection housed in a separate room off of Main Street.
+There is also a Timeline of Plymouth History featuring displays on the Daisy Air Rifle Factory (Red Rider), Alter Motor Car, World War II, a 50’s soda shop, and much more.
 The museum also runs special exhibits that bring a new flavor to the museum three times a year.
-For more information on the Historical Museum visit www.plymouthhistory.org
+For more information on the Historical Museum visit www.plymouthhistory.org.

-Farmers Market: Every Saturday May –mid-October the Plymouth Farmers Market is open at the Gathering in Downtown Plymouth.
-Fresh produce, arts and crafts and other items are available from 7:30-12:30 on Saturday mornings.
+Every Saturday in May through mid-October, the Plymouth Farmers Market is open at the Gathering in Downtown Plymouth.
+Fresh produce, arts and crafts, and other items are available from 7:30 -12:30 on Saturday mornings.

 Concerts in the Park:

 The tradition in Plymouth is to come downtown to Kellogg Park on Friday nights in the summer to enjoy concerts by some of Metro Detroit’s best musicians.
 Thousands of people attend these concerts that range from Rock-n-Roll to Jazz.
 There are also community band concerts on Thursday nights and children’s concerts on Wednesdays at noon.
 For concert schedules, go to www.downtownplymouth.org.